 Get your customers to say “yes” to an online car purchase

 In the second quarter of 2021, there were more than 282 million vehicles operating on roads throughout the United States and almost 43.8 million used vehicles.
-The record number of vehicles means there’s a lot more competition than ever before in the automotive industry.
+The record number of vehicles means there’s more competition than ever in the automotive industry.

 Without face-to-face interactions, car dealerships must have an online strategy to help buyers say “yes” to an online car purchase.
-If your dealership is not using car review sites, you will likely get left behind by the competition.
-If you want to learn more about the specific car review sites, read on, but first here are some compelling statistics.
+If your dealership is not using car review sites, the competition will likely leave you behind.
+If you want to learn more about the specific car review sites, read on, but first, here are some compelling statistics.